 Finding a Balance

 Physical and mental health is essential to Mike's productivity, and he explains that Axon makes it possible for him to have both.
 The organization's leadership fosters an environment of health by providing unlimited time off to employees--and actually allowing them to use it.
 Leadership takes time off.
 No one blinks if you need a day for whatever reason.
 There's more trust in each other and, frankly, a lot of dedication among teammates, making it possible to take time off for health, family, or because you need a minute.
 Full stop.
 This allows Mike and his team to take care of things in their lives so that they can be fully engaged with ideas, progress, and work.
-He also appreciates that the company provides tools for mental health on-demand, such as Ginger (an app for the whole family), gym memberships, and a natural disaster relief team.
+He also appreciates that the company provides tools for mental health on-demand, gym memberships, and a natural disaster relief team.
 While some people might be surprised to see that on a list of mental health benefits, the truth is that getting into a community when they need you and seeing your positive impact up close can be mentally and emotionally rewarding.

 Mike is passionate about many things in life, and Axon's mission of protecting life is high on that list.
 He can achieve his professional goals while also achieving her personal goals of helping people.
 In a world with a great deal of uncertainty, the engaging, mission-driven culture at Axon gives Mike the comfort that we're all going to be safe and cared for.